 The fact that the imagination falls on the retina at a certain point is the most important thing to get a clear vision.

-To correct vision defects (farsightedness, nearsightedness, astigmatism or aberration), contact lenses or eyeglasses can be used, which in turn form additional refractive surfaces that contribute to placing the imagination on the retina, and a surgical solution can be resorted to using laser beams.
+To correct vision defects (farsightedness and nearsightedness, astigmatism or astigmatism), contact lenses or medical glasses can be used, which in turn form additional refractory surfaces that contribute to placing the imagination on the retina.
+It is also possible to resort to a surgical solution using laser beams.

-Vision problems are surgically corrected by changing the curvatures (curvature) of the front surface of the cornea by means of a laser, thus changing the refractive power of the cornea.
-We resort to this method when the patient does not want to wear glasses and contact lenses.
+Vision problems are surgically corrected by changing the curvature (convexity) of the front surface of the cornea by means of a laser, thus changing the refractive power of the cornea.
+We resort to this method when the patient desires not to wear eyeglasses and contact lenses.

-This operation is used to treat refractive visual defects such as nearsightedness or farsightedness, presbyopia and deviation (astigmatism).
+This operation is used to treat refractive defects such as nearsightedness or farsightedness, presbyopia and astigmatism.